Quantitative stability of extremal quasi conformal mappings: Quantitative stability for the spiral stretch map

-and note that all these maps satisfy the boundary condition
+and note that all these maps satisfy the boundary condition $\ds g_N|_{\partial A_1}=g^{\ast}|_{\partial A_1}$.

 It is well-known (see \cite{BFP}, or \cite{FHS}) that there exists an $N\in \N$ such that $g$ and $g_N$ are homotopic with respect to $\partial A_1$.
-By Theorem 5 in \cite{BFP} we have that $g_N$ minimizes the mean distortion in its own homotopy class:
+By Theorem 5 in \cite{BFP} it follows that $g_N$ minimizes the mean distortion in its own homotopy class, i.e.,